Trinity Boston Counseling Center (TBCC)

 cultivating holistic wellness for Boston’s youth workers

 Founded in 2002, Trinity Boston Counseling Center (TBCC) of Trinity Boston Connects (TBC) served disenfranchised populations by providing a safe and healing space to bring their whole selves, including culture, race, ethnicity, and spirituality, to therapy.
 It was founded by Rev. Zina Jacque, an ordained Baptist minister and led by Arville Stephen, a member of Trinity Church, who served as clinical director.
 TBCC began with a mission to extend access for people of color (POC) who needed a place for quality mental health care that was culturally responsive and attended to the whole person with an emphasis in spirituality.
-We continue to focus on providing mental health and holistic wellness services to POC youth in Boston but have added a focus on youth workers.
+We continue to do this with a dedicated focus on the mental health and holistic wellness of Boston youth workers.